shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_07.md

 5. In the output, you should see your service principal appId listed with "get" and "list" permissions for secrets.

    ![In the output from the command above, the secrets array is highlighted.](media/azure-cloud-shell-az-keyvault-set-policy.png "Azure Cloud Shell")

-6. The Sql2008-UniqueId VM is not needed for the remaining exercises of this hands-on lab.
-You can log off of that VM.